 Latexmk can also be set to run continuously with a suitable previewer.
-In that case the LaTeX program, etc, are rerun whenever one of the source files is modified, and the previewer automatically updates the onscreen view of the compiled document.
+In that case the latex program (or one of its relatives), etc, are rerun whenever one of the source files is modified, and the previewer automatically updates the on-screen view of the compiled document.

 Latexmk determines which are the source files by examining the log file.
-(Optionally, it also examines the list of input and output files generated by the -recorder option of modern versions of latex and pdflatex.
+(Optionally, it also examines the list of input and output files generated by the -recorder option of modern versions of latex (and pdflatex, xelatex, lualatex, etc).
 See the documentation for the -recorder option of latexmk below.)
 When latexmk is run, it examines properties of the source files, and if any have been changed since the last document generation, latexmk will run the various LaTeX processing programs as necessary.
-In particular, it will repeat the run of LaTeX (or pdflatex) often enough to resolve all cross references; depending on the macro packages used.
+In particular, it will repeat the run of latex (or a related program)) often enough to resolve all cross references; depending on the macro packages used.
 With some macro packages and document classes, four, or even more, runs may be needed.
 If necessary, latexmk will also run bibtex, biber, and/or makeindex.
 In addition, latexmk can be configured to generate other necessary files.
 For example, from an updated figure file it can automatically generate a file in encapsulated postscript or another suitable format for reading by LaTeX.